FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Differentiable Perturb-and-Parse: Semi-Supervised Parsing with a Structured Variational Autoencoder, ICLR 19
 * Caio Corro, Ivan Titov, Edinburgh
 * Reparameterize the sampling from a CRF by using gumbel perturbation (so one can inject randomness to the potential) and continuous relexation of Eisner (so one can perform efficient inference).

-Smart move!
+#### Paraphrase Generation with Latent Bag of Words.
+NeurIPS 2019.
+* Yao Fu, Yansong Feng, and John P. Cunningham
+* Learning bag of words as discrete latent variables, differentiable subset sampling via gumbel-topk reparameterization.

 ### The Gumbel trick to reparameterize discrete distributions.